Online Course Catalog

 Monthly Fiction Writer's Workshop

-If you enjoy writing and have a creative bent our monthly meetings will inspire you to dig deeper.
-You will spend time with other writers, some published, some not, all whom, regardless of their level experience, want to exchange ideas with other writers, and by doing so, improve their own craft.
+If you enjoy writing and have a creative, bent our monthly meetings will inspire you to dig deeper.
+You will spend time with other writers, some published, some not, all whom, regardless of their level of experience, want to exchange ideas with other writers, and by doing so, improve their own craft.
 As an example, we will work on character development, story content, writing convincing dialog and the importance of Show-don't tell.

 Instructor: Ray Cech, Edith Gandy Members: $8; General Public: $13